ravendb/docs/docs/consumer/querying/handling-document-relationships.markdown

 {CODE includes1@Consumer/Includes.cs /}

-You can even use includes with queries:
+You can even use Includes with queries:

 {CODE includes2@Consumer/Includes.cs /}

 What actually happens under the hood is that RavenDB actually has two channels in which it can return information for a load request.
 The first is the results channel, which is what is returned from the Load method call.
 The second is the Includes channel, which contains all the included documents.
-Those documents are not returned from the Load method call, but they are added to the session unit of work, and subsequent requests to load them can be served directly from the session cache, without any additional queries to the server.
+Those documents are not returned from the `Load` method call, but they are added to the session unit of work, and subsequent requests to load them can be served directly from the session cache, without any additional queries to the server.

 ## Live Projections